ankurk91/wp-google-map/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Add Plugin version to database for future use.
+* Java Script Localization for options page.
+* Store options page JS code to a separate file. (allow browsers to cache this file)
+* Now we enqueue our main JS file on target page. (allow browsers to cache this file)
+* JS priority parameter has been removed from short-code.
+* Code optimization and many other improvements.

 = 1.5.5 =
-* Bug Fix -- Screen options were not saving settings
+* Bug Fix - Screen options were not saving settings

 = 1.5.4 =
 * Using WP inbuilt text editor to edit info window text.